Strange Boutique (band): Charm, The Kindest Worlds and breakup (1992-1994)

 The band recorded and released a new single, In A Heaven with a cover of David Bowie's "Heroes" on the B-side.
 The band performed extensively, touring the East Coast in support of the release.

 In November 1992, Strange Boutique began recording their next record, again for their own Bedazzled Records.
 The second album, Charm, was released in February 1993.
 This album is considered the band's favorite; it finds SB in their most classic style.

-The group flew to the West Coast in March of '93 for a double-bill tour with the immortal This Ascension, as well as a crowded show at San Francisco's House of Usher with Switchblade Symphony.
-Though quite unknown on the West Coast, SB charmed their California audiences, and returned home with a growing national fanbase.
+The group traveled to the West Coast in March 1993 for a tour with This Ascension, as well as a show at San Francisco's House of Usher with Switchblade Symphony.
+During this tour, the band performed for audiences in California and returned with an increased national fanbase.

 1993, though, was a very difficult year for the band.
 All members experienced personal hardships, and the strain became all too apparent.
 Strange Boutique continued writing and touring in the ensuing months, but for numerous personal reasons, the band decided to go on a possibly permanent respite.
 The band entered the studio in November, 1993, one last time to record the last songs written, which became their third and final album, The Kindest Worlds, released in 1994.

 When Strange Boutique said farewell in 1993, the band scattered across the country and found new creative outlets.
 Singer Monica Richards formed Faith and the Muse, guitarist Fred Smith landed in Blaxmyth and bassist Steve Willett joined DC guitar ensemble Tone.
 Drummer Rand Blackwell retreated to the mountains of North Carolina.